johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Our `var` statements will set the variable value equal to the HTML element if it exists, and if not it will set it equal to [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null).
 We don't do this for the `displayName` variable because it will be used in both the `profile` and `index` views.
 We'll take advantage of this HTML element or null value within our AJAX function.

+Before doing that, we have also created the `apiUrl` similar to the `clickController`, which references the API for our user information as defined in the routes file (`index.js`).
+Again, we're referencing the global variable created in `ajax-functions.js` to prevent us form typing the URL multiple times.

-Before doing that, let's create the function that will be called as the callback for the AJAX functions.
+Now, let's create the function that will be called as the callback for the AJAX functions.
 This function will need to update the HTML elements, but also be flexible enough so that we can re-use it without writing a new function for every element.

 _userController.client.js_: